 The examples below show how different businesses tend to look the same if the branding is not well developed.
 It’s especially apparent when obvious stock art imagery takes the center stage.
 Not only is the design unmemorable, but it also cheapens the business and the brand, in the mind of the visitor – all of this in under a second.

 Common medical services branding: How many website visitors see the photos and believe they are real staff?
 Probably less than 10%.
 Wouldn’t it be better to highlight specific services and authentic patient testimonials?

 How many law firms use stale images of gavels, scales of justice and the capitol steps?
 Once again, this does a poor job of differentiating a legal practice from the competition.

 If you’re not attracting your ideal clients, or your site is outdated, it’s time to revamp.
-Here is a step-by step guide to branding strategy for redesign:
+Here is a step-by-step guide to branding strategy for a redesign:

 1. Choose the right web agency.

 Your best branding ally is your digital design agency.
 Your agency should have experience working with businesses at all levels of brand sophistication.
 This includes: